sz3/pywirehair/README.md

 ## pywirehair

-A python wrapper for the [wirehair](https://github.com/catid/wirehair) forward error correction C library. wirehair is included as a git subtree.
+A python wrapper for the [wirehair](https://github.com/catid/wirehair) forward error correction C/C++ library. wirehair is included as a git subtree.

 I'll probably put some wheels in pypi sooner or later.
 In the meantime:

 ```
-python setup.py build
+make build
 python setup.py install
 ```